rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 <img src="/img/blog/posts/typography_handwritten.jpg" alt="handwritten typefaces">

-**Scripts**
+#### Scripts

 Script fonts are based on cursive handwriting, and divided into several categories.
-Formal scripts, which are more elegant, connected, and have fancy swashes and flourishes.
+Formal scripts are more elegant, connected, and have fancy swashes and flourishes.
 Casual scripts mimic a wet brush and may or may not have connected letterforms.
-Caligraphic fonts, which are often not considered a script font, mimic caligraphy (of course) and have letterforms that emulate brush strokes, with high contrast.
+Caligraphic fonts are often not considered a script font, mimic caligraphy (of course) and have letterforms that emulate brush strokes, with high contrast.
 Handwriten fonts are also often not categoried with scripts, and have a very casual look and feel, and lack a rigid structure that other fonts have, in order to mimic handwriting.

 Example: [Dancing Script](https://fonts.google.com/specimen/Dancing+Script)